Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 **Please specify when ordering**

--  Type of Torque Limiter
+-  Type of MS Torque Limiter

 -  Diameter d, if finish bore is requested